LarsK1/hass_solvis_control/README.md

 </div>

 # Contribution
 We welcome pull requests!
 Please allow time for review.
-If you need guidance on where to contribute, open a discussion—we're happy to help.
+If you need guidance on where to contribute, open a discussion — we're happy to help!

 ## Translation
 We translate this project using Transifex.
 Contribute translations [here](https://explore.transifex.com/homeassistant-solvis/homeassistant-solvis-plugin/).